-We have 2 Tiger Moths in our collection (and one on loan from the Royal Aviation Museum, Winnipeg).
+We have 2 Tiger Moths in our collection.
 One is a Canadian version and the other a UK version.
 A British design, the de Havilland DH 82 Tiger Moth first flew in 1931.
 It was operated by the Royal Air Force, the Royal Canadian Air Force, and in many other countries, becoming one of the best known primary trainers of World War II.
 During the early years of the war, the aircraft was vital to the British Commonwealth Air Training Plan as thousands of Commonwealth pilots’ first solos were in Tiger Moths.
 A total of 8389 Tiger Moths were built by de Havilland and its licensees between 1931 and 1945.

 The Tiger Moth is a two place airplane designed in a “tail dragger” configuration.
 The fuselage is built around a tube steel frame shaped with wood and covered in fabric.
 The wings are an all-wood structure also covered in fabric.
 It is powered by a four cylinder, air cooled Gipsy Major 1C engine.

 The Tiger Moth was designed as a military trainer and was used mainly for elementary pilot training in the British Commonwealth Air Training Plan.
 Modifications were made to the basic design to adapt it better to Canadian conditions.
 One of the best known trainers in World War II, the Tiger Moth was used by the air forces of Britain, Canada, Australia, Brazil, Denmark, Iraq, New Zealand, Persia, Portugal, South Africa, Southern Rhodesia, and Sweden.)